GhostPandaGP/hangman/README.md

 # hangman
 [![Build Status][travis-badge]][travis-url]

+## Game Hangman.

-Hangman is a paper and pencil guessing game for two or more players.
-One player thinks of a word, phrase or sentence and the other(s) tries to guess it by suggesting letters within a certain number of guesses.
+Computer thinks of a random word and you tries to guess it by suggesting letters within a certain number of guesses.